Coding1610/Coding1610/README.md

 👋 Hi, I’m Yash Prajapati (Coding1610).
 <br>
-👀 I’m interested in front-end development, back-end development and exploring new technologies that push the boundaries of what's possible on the web.
+👀 I’m interested in front-end development and exploring new technologies that push the boundaries of what's possible on the web.
 <br>
 🌱 I’m currently learning React.js to level up my front-end development skills.
 <br>